AdGreen Carbon Calculator Terms & Conditions

 End Users at each Company are defined as one of the following role types:

-Both users and admins at any Company type can create projects.
+Both users and admins at any Company type can create both Early Insights and Final Footprints.

 Project visibility